-A much more diverse destination than many imagine, here are a few things you might want to see and do inbetween stuffing your face with lobster stew… (for a even more things to do head here, or to the official tourism website).
+A much more diverse destination than many imagine, here are a few things you might want to see and do in between stuffing your face with lobster stew.

 Menorca doesn’t lack in incredible places to stay, but these are two we found especially fun and interesting!

 - Artiem Audax: An “adults only” hotel (meaning no kids), the exterior is a bit bland and blockish, but the Audax won our approval through amazing customer service, great rooms, awesome spa and terrace swimming pool.

 - Ca Na Xini: A modern boutique hotel on the grounds of wine and cheese makers Sant Patrici, if you fancy breakfasting on homemade Mahon cheese and bread with olive oil pressed from the olive trees you can see out of your bedroom window then this is your place.

 looking for the very best food and wine experiences.

 Since 2005, Catavino has been exploring the Iberian Peninsula looking for the very best food and wine experiences.